python/cpython/Doc/library/sqlite3.rst

 .. note::
    The context manager neither implicitly opens a new transaction nor closes the connection.
-If you need a context manager, consider using :meth:`contextlib.closing`.
+If you need a closing context manager, consider using :meth:`contextlib.closing`.

 .. testcode::